jackinfurs/jackinfurs/README.md

 <!--- ![aboutme](insert hyperlink to gif)-->
 <p align="center">
->    third year computer science student at university college dublin.<br/>
+>    fourth year computer science student at university college dublin.<br/>
 >    in my spare time i am a service engineer, musician, (film) photographer, and an avid reader.<br/>
+>    i have an aptitude for high-performance computing. that is what i'm looking to do post-grad.<br/>
 >    you can contact me at jackdunne626 [at] gmail.com.<br/>
 </p>